codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Push the configuration file to the root of the [default Codacy branch](managing-branches.md).

-1. Open the repository **Code patterns** page, select the tool of interest, and select the option **Configuration file**.
+1. Open the repository **Code patterns** page, select the tool of interest, and activate the toggle to use a configuration file.

     !!! note
         -   Codacy uses the version of the configuration file **in the branch being analyzed**.
-For example, if you open a pull request that includes changes to the configuration file, the analysis results take those changes into account.
+For example, if you open a pull request that includes changes to the configuration file, the analysis results take those changes into account.<!-- TODO ALA-1104 confirm this is still the case -->

-        -   If Codacy analyzes a branch that doesn't include the configuration file, Codacy reverts to using the code patterns configured for the tool before you selected the option **Configuration file** on the Code patterns page.
+        -   If Codacy analyzes a branch that doesn't include the configuration file, Codacy reverts to using the code patterns configured for the tool before you selected the option **Configuration file** on the Code patterns page.<!-- TODO ALA-1104 confirm this is still the case -->

         -   For performance reasons, when you update pattern settings using a configuration file, Codacy may display outdated messages for issues identified previously by those patterns.

     ![Using a configuration file](images/code-patterns-config-file.png)

-The table below lists the configuration file names that Codacy detects and supports for each tool:
+The table below lists the configuration file names that Codacy detects and supports for each tool:<!-- TODO ALA-1104 confirm this is still the case -->

 <table>
   <thead>